-- ▶ The development of knowledge and employability skills that help prepare and life-long learning. - ▶ The development of knowledge and skills that assists students to make employment.
+- ► The development of knowledge and employability skills that help prepare students for work and for participation in a broader society family, community and life-long learning. - ▶ The development of knowledge and skills that assists students to make informed vocational choices and facilitate pathways to further learning and employment.